What is Overtime?

-The overtime rate a California employee is entitled to is calculated based on the employee’s “regular rate of pay,” which is the compensation he or she normally earns for the duties performed at work, including salary, hourly earnings, production bonuses, piecework earnings and certain commissions.
+The overtime rate a California employee is entitled to be calculated based on the employee’s “regular rate of pay,” which is the compensation he or she normally earns for the duties performed at work, including salary, hourly earnings, production bonuses, piecework earnings, and certain commissions.

 Alternative Workweek Schedules

 There are some exceptions to California’s overtime law, an important one being employees with alternative workweek schedules.
 In most cases, the hours used in calculating an employee’s regular rate of pay cannot exceed the legal maximum for regular working hours in California, which is ordinarily eight hours per workday and 40 hours per workweek.